massyfigini/HashnodeBlog/ckrnp9wqf0ezvfws1cs5aevee.md

 NB: use quotes if there are spaces in files or directories names
 ```
 cp original.txt duplicate.txt backup     #copy the 2 files in the backup directory

-mv     #move or rename files or directories
+#mv: move or rename files or directories
 #move the 2 files from backup to the parent directory
 mv backup/original.txt backup/duplicate.txt ..